harto/ring-cljsc-middleware/README.md

 Ring middleware that automatically (re)compiles your ClojureScript files.

-There are two functions in the `ring.middleware.cljsc` namespace:

-  * `wrap-recompile` is a wrapper around `cljs.closure/build` that recompiles files as required.

-  * `wrap-encoding` adds a UTF-8 encoding header to all JavaScript file responses.
+This library provides one function, `ring.middleware.cljsc/wrap-recompile`, which recompiles files using `cljs.closure/build`.

 Leiningen dependency
 ---

-    [ring-cljsc-middleware "0.0.1"]
+    [ring-cljsc-middleware "0.0.3"]

-Usage
----

-    (ns foo
-      (:require [ring.middleware.cljsc :as cljsc])

-    (def app (-> my-route-handler
-                 (cljsc/wrap-recompile "src")
-                 (cljsc/wrap-encoding)))